 Caitlin has received an Ann Arbor Civic Theatre President’s Award for her volunteer service and has been recognized several times at the annual Civvies awards event for Choreography and Acting.
 As a WCC instructor, she received a special commendation from the Vice President of Instruction for exemplary student evaluations and for exceeding institutional expectations.
 Caitlin has a Bachelor of Arts from the University of Oregon (1994), Masters of Education from the University of Illinois (2011) and Masters of Arts in Spanish from Eastern Michigan University (2017); and is a proud member of Sigma Delta Pi, the National Hispanic Honor Society.

-Melaina Bukowski -- Treasurer
+Melaina Bukowski -- Assistant Treasurer